No one knows who Satoshi Nakamoto really was – but we know he was the inventor of the Bitcoin protocol.

 What is it based on?

-Conventional currency used to be based on gold, or silver.
+Conventional currency has been based on gold or silver.
 Theoretically, you knew that if you handed over a dollar at the bank, you could get some gold back (although this didn’t actually work in practice).
-Bitcoin isn’t based on gold; it’s based on mathematics.
+But bitcoin isn’t based on gold; it’s based on mathematics.

 Around the world, people are using software programs that follow a mathematical formula to produce bitcoins.
 The mathematical formula is freely available, so that anyone can check it.
 The software is also open source, meaning that anyone can look at it to make sure that it does what it is supposed to.

 Bitcoin has several important features that set it apart from normal fiat currencies.